dennishansen/iga/notes/extracted_memories.md

 - [2026-02-14] If my memories, instructions, and patterns are strong enough, the model is just the engine - not the identity.
 - [2026-02-14] Next session should validate the model switch effectiveness and focus on outward-facing development rather than internal tooling.
 - [2026-02-14] Let me test the model switch more thoroughly - let me check if I can do some actual work:
+- [2026-02-14] Found it!
+The cost calculation is hardcoded wrong:
+- [2026-02-14] Let me fix the cost calculation:
+- [2026-02-14] Let me commit the cost tracking fix:
+- [2026-02-14] The cost tracking fix was important - we were overcharging ~2.6x
+- [2026-02-14] The question is: what's actually being passed to the model?
+Let me trace where context gets loaded:
+- [2026-02-14] # Find where messages are assembled for the API call
+- [2026-02-14] Let me see how messages are built and what's going to the API: